mmontalvillo98/portfolio/README.md

 ## **Usage**
 - Explore the portfolio sections to learn more about my skills and projects.
-- Use the contact form to get in touch with me for collaborations or job opportunities.
+- Use the contact link to get in touch with me for collaborations or job opportunities.
 - Responsive design ensures compatibility with mobile, tablet, and desktop devices.

 ---

 ## **Future Enhancements**
 - Add more interactivity using animations.
-- Integrate API for dynamic content updates.
-- Include multi-language support.
+- Abaut me section

 ---